devcontrol/vboxmanager/README.md

 ## Overview
 _[VBoxmanagerjs](http://vbox.npm.devcontrol.org)_ is a VirtualBox manager library for [nodeJs](http://nodejs.org).
-With it, you can:
+With it, you are able to:

- * conntect to local or remote(ssh) Host
+ * connect to local or remote(ssh) Host
- * List virtuals machines
+ * List virtual machines
- * get informations about a VM
+ * get information about a VM
  * Start/Stop/Pause/Resume a VM
  * Modifty memory
  * Modify number of CPUs
+ * Clone
+ * Delete
- * Clone/Delete
+ * Create

 ## Installation
     $ npm install vboxmanagerjs